skijit/notes/sound/musical-acoustics/chapter2.md

     3. It would be nice to have a measure of strength that is additive, such that:
         - when you add 2 signals, their strengths are added too
 - A good candidate for measuring strength is concept of average power.
+- Remember, we're only interested in periodic signals here

 ### Analogy of Electronics to Acoustics